rpadovani/rpadovani.com/_posts/2017-11-28-introduction-gitlab-ci.markdown

 approves it.
 There is a way to limit who can run a job, so only trustworthy people can deploy, to continue the example before.

 A job can also build **artifacts** that users can download, like it creates an APK you can download and test on your device; in this way both designers and testers can download an application and test it without having to ask for help to developers.

 Other than creating artifacts, a job can deploy an **environment**, usually reachable by an URL, where users can test the commit.

+Job status are the same as stages status: indeed stages inherit theirs status from the jobs.

+![running-job][running-job]

 ## Artifacts